kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 * **Defining an L4 pre-routing surface.** SNI/TLS-based selection
   ([GEP-2643](../gep-2643/index.md)) and TCP/UDP-layer pre-routing filters
   are lower-layer forms of pre-routing and are not in scope here.
-The API is deliberately structured so a parallel L4 field (see [Extensibility to Other Route Kinds](#extensibility-to-other-route-kinds)) can be added by a follow-up GEP without renaming or moving `httpFilters`.
+The API is deliberately structured so that connection-oriented pre-routing (see [Extensibility to Other Route Kinds](#extensibility-to-other-route-kinds)) can be added as a `filters.connection` sibling to `filters.requests` by a follow-up GEP without renaming or moving the outer `filters` field.
-* **Defining pre-routing for `GRPCRoute`.** GRPCRoute is HTTP/2 in practice, and the same `httpFilters` field is expected to serve it, but formally extending the phase (and conformance) to GRPCRoute is a follow-up.
+* **Shipping GRPCRoute conformance in this GEP.** The API mechanism defined here is route-kind-agnostic and covers `GRPCRoute` alongside `HTTPRoute` by construction, since both attach to HTTP/HTTPS listeners.
+The initial conformance suite is scoped to `HTTPRoute` to keep review scope manageable; adding `GRPCRoute` conformance tests is a follow-up and does not require any API change.
-* **Introducing new filter payload types.** This GEP reuses a subset of the existing `HTTPRouteFilter` payloads (`ExternalAuth`, `ExtensionRef`) inside a new outer `HTTPListenerFilter` wrapper.
-The other variants are explicitly excluded — see
+* **Introducing new filter payload types.** This GEP reuses a subset of the existing `HTTPRouteFilter` payloads (`ExternalAuth`, `ExtensionRef`) inside a new outer `ListenerFilter` wrapper.
+The other variants are explicitly excluded, see
   [Excluded Filter Variants](#excluded-filter-variants) for per-variant rationale.
 Adding pre-routing-only filter variants (for example, a body-projection filter once GEP-5091 lands) is deferred.